stacks-network/stacks-core/sip/sip-001-burn-election.md

 #               their election transactions.
 The domains of BURNS and PROOFS
 #               are identical.
 #
-#   * SEED -- the seed from the previous chain tip
+#   * SEED -- the seed from the previous winning leader
 #
 # outputs:
 #   * PUBKEY -- the winning leader public key